MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/README.md

-# Windows Azure Training Materials #
+# Microsoft Azure Training Materials #

 See README.md in each subfolder.